 Pre-licensure BSN Track

 Students who have failed two prior nursing courses are not eligible for admission until after a two-year period has elapsed since the last nursing course failure.
+Minimum of 2.50 GPA required.

 Post-licensure RN-BSN Track